bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 }
 ```

-The example query gets variant option values for the specified variant.
-All returned variant options include queried fields from the `CatalogProductOptionValue` interface, and additional fields are returned for the swatch option type.
+The following example gets variant option values for the specified variant.
+In the response, all multiple choice values include queried fields from the `CatalogProductOptionValue` interface, and those that are swatch types include additional fields.

 <!--
 type: tab